Skip to main content

 Scented beddings

 Scented beddings are intended to cover up some of the odors that come with owning a hamster, but they can be too strong for your little pet’s sensitive nose.
 These scented beddings are full of artificial chemicals, which can lead to respiratory issues for your hamster.
-While scented bedding might seem like a good idea, it’s much better to buy a safe bedding and keep odors down by regularly cleaning your hamster’s cage.
+While it might seem like a good idea, you’re better off buying a safe bedding and keeping odors down by regularly cleaning your hamster’s cage.

 Cat litter